pivotal-cf/metric-registrar-cli/README.md

 ```
 cf register-log-format --help
 NAME:
-   register-log-format - This will register bound applications so that structured logs of the given format can be parsed
+   register-log-format - Register bound applications so that structured logs of the given format can be parsed

 USAGE:
    cf register-log-format APPNAME <json|DogStatsD>